-Now that she’s found her forever home, Cora’s days are filled with playful romps, comfy romps, and daily doses of affection and attention.
+Now that she’s found her forever home, Cora’s days are filled with playful romps, comfy beds, and daily doses of affection and attention.
 Her story is one of the many reasons why PETA works so hard to help “backyard dogs.”

 Together, we can help more “backyard dogs” like Cora!

 1. If a chained dog’s life is in danger or if a dog is chained in an area in which chaining is illegal, call authorities.

 Many counties and cities have laws addressing chained or penned dogs.
 See the list of such places or look up your local law on Municode.com.
 If your area doesn’t have such a law, “backyard dogs” still must have shelter, adequate food, and clean water, and they must be provided with veterinary care if they are sick or injured.
 If a “backyard dog” is in imminent danger—for example, if the animal is emaciated, is obviously ill or injured, or has no shelter or cannot access it—notify animal control or the police immediately.
 If neither responds quickly, call PETA—anytime, day or night—at 757-622-7382.